senecajs/seneca-transport/README.md

   .act('color:red')
 ```

-Example with HTTPS
+Example with HTTPS:

-To enable HTTPS make sure to set the protocol option to 'https' and in the
-listen function set the serverOptions object with the `key` and `cert` keys.
+To enable HTTPS, pass an options object to the `listen` function setting the `protocol` option to 'https' and provide a `serverOptions` object with `key` and `cert` properties.

 ```js
 var seneca = require('seneca')